Paid Time Off Program for Exempt Staff

 Paid Time Off at a Glance

 Paid Time Off (PTO) benefits provide time off for vacation, sick leave, funeral attendance, and other absences from work.
-Full-time Professional staff employees earn 30 days of paid time off each year.
+Full-time exempt staff and non-exempt non-union PAO and PAU staff employees earn 30 days of paid time off each year.
 After five years of service, they earn 36 days a year.

 All appointed staff also enjoy 9 paid holidays a year: